guilhermezambuzi/stochastic-rupture-pruning/README.md

 ## Author

 Guilherme Zambuzi — Independent Researcher
-Thanks to Viswak R. Balaji and Samuel Punch (University College Cork) for computational validation of the SR framework.
+Thanks to Viswak R. Balaji and Samuel Punch (University College Cork) for circuit-level simulations of the SR framework in Qiskit (arXiv:2508.10590).

 ## License